Click to grab your free copy of our Garden Tools Cheat Sheet!

 5. Handle

-Gardeners tend to have a heightened awareness of the importance of reducing their environmental footprint.
-Make sure the wood in your spading fork handle is from a sustainable source by looking for the FSC logo.
+Gardeners tend to be more aware of the importance of reducing their environmental footprint.
+Look for the FSC logo to make sure the wood in your spading fork handle is from a sustainable source.

 Wrapping It All Up